jbuckman/jbuckman.github.io/_posts/2020-11-30-conceptual-fundamentals-of-offline-rl.md

 ![Experiment 3](/static/img/cfoorl/expdl.png)

-These experiments only proximal pessimism, because of the aforementioned issue around implementing UA algorithms in deep learning.
+These experiments only test proximal pessimism, because of the aforementioned issue around implementing UA algorithms in deep learning.
+We see basically the same trends as in the tabular case, if a bit less cleanly.

 #### Conclusion